Kerry and Lavrov to resume talks on Syria despite war crimes row

 Rebels said the intensity of the air strikes on Tuesday and Wednesday had returned to the level seen at the start of the Russian-backed campaign to capture Aleppo.

-Moscow's intervention just over a year ago tipped the scales of the conflict back toward President Bashar al-Assad.
+Moscow's intervention, which began just over a year ago, has tipped the scales back toward President Bashar al-Assad.

 The Syrian Observatory for Human Rights, a Britain-based organization that reports on the war, said it had documented the deaths of 55 people killed in escalating bombardment of eastern Aleppo in the last 48 hours.